400.0 — ACADEMIC AND CURRICULUM INFORMATION

 State promotion guidelines, curriculum standards and the Florida Standards allow every child, in every public school in Florida, to have the same learning opportunities in the same grades, regardless of the location.
 Parents may review course information at CPALMS, http://www.cpalms.org/Public/, to obtain the State approved course descriptions or they may ask their child’s teacher for a copy of the course syllabus or course of study for a grading period.
-In addition, parents are able to examine their child’s textbook and coursework to make sure a child is on the right educational track.
+In addition, parents can examine their child’s textbook and coursework.

 Promotion and Graduation Requirements

 Promotion to the next grade level is based on the following factors:

 - Adequate progress in reading, writing, mathematics, and science as demonstrated by the mastery of local curriculum objectives

 - The Florida Standards Assessment (FSA)

 - Achievement above the 19th percentile on the Third Grade Florida Standards Assessment- English Language Arts (Third Grade only; standard set for 2015 assessment).
 Good Cause Exemption from Mandatory Retention may be considered for particular students based on State Statute.